 Employer Identification Number

-I do, however, advise you to apply for your Employer Identification Number, or EIN, with the IRS.
+Regardless of if you open your business as a SP or LLC, you will need to apply for your Employer Identification Number, or EIN, with the IRS.
 Your EIN, also known as your taxpayer identification number, identifies you as a business.

-You will need to provide this number anytime you file taxes, apply for a business loan, or request wholesale pricing on supplies and equipment.
+You will need to provide this number anytime you open a business bank account, file taxes, apply for a business loan, or request wholesale pricing on supplies and equipment.

 As a Sole Proprietor, you have the option to skip this step and use your Social Security Number instead of an EIN.
 However, I advise against this because it leaves you more open to identity theft and will make it harder to prove you are a legitimate business when you open business accounts with banks and supply companies.